Tolsi/matcher/README.md

 # How to use

 ## Naive solution
-Use can run it using `sbt "runMain ru.tolsi.matcher.naive.Main"` with embedded input files or you can pass absolute paths to input files `sbt "runMain ru.tolsi.matcher.naive.Main" /.../clients.txt /.../orders.txt`.
+Use can run it using `sbt "runMain ru.tolsi.matcher.naive.Main"` with embedded input files or you can pass absolute paths to input files `sbt "runMain ru.tolsi.matcher.naive.Main /.../clients.txt /.../orders.txt"`.

 # Tests
 You can start tests using `sbt test`.